 The diagram above shows how the cumulative stock is held in what we term the Non-government Tin Shed which stores fiat currency stocks, bank reserves and government bonds.
 I invented this Tin Shed analogy to disabuse the public of the notion that somewhere down in Canberra was a storage area where the national government was putting all those surpluses away for later use – which was the main claim of the previous federal regime.
 There is actually no storage because when a surplus is run, the purchasing power is destroyed forever.
 However, the non-government sector certainly does have a Tin Shed within the banking system and elsewhere.

 Any payment flows from the Government sector to the Non-government sector that do not finance the taxation liabilities remain in the Non-government sector as cash, reserves or bonds.
-So we can understand any storage of financial assets in the Tin Shed as being the reflection of the cumulative budget deficits.
+So we can understand any storage of financial assets in the Tin Shed as being the reflection of the cumulative fiscal deficits.

 Taxes are at the bottom of the exogenous vertical chain and go to rubbish, which emphasises that they do not finance anything.
 While taxes reduce balances in private sector bank accounts, the Government doesn’t actually get anything – the reductions are accounted for but go nowhere.
 Thus the concept of a fiat-issuing Government saving in its own currency is of no relevance.
 Governments may use its net spending to purchase stored assets (spending the surpluses for instance on gold or as in Australia on private sector financial assets stored as the Future Fund) but that is not the same as saying when governments run surpluses (taxes in excess of spending) the funds are stored and can be spent in the future.
 This concept is erroneous.
 Finally, payments for bond sales are also accounted for as a drain on liquidity but then also scrapped.